 B.S. in Biochemistry, University of Maryland Baltimore County

-By implementing an integrative approach to study both the native pancreas and isolated islets from the same human donor, she and the Powers Group are working to characterize the function and morphology of T1D pancreatic islets using in vitro and in vivo functional studies, immunohistochemistry, and imaging mass spectrometry.
-One of her projects focuses on the glucagon-producing alpha cells in T1D islet and identifying the mechanisms behind disordered glucagon secretion in T1D.
+Recent observations have challenged long-held concepts in the pathophysiology of type 1 diabetes.
+By implementing an integrative approach to study both the native pancreas and isolated islets from the same human donor, Rachana works to characterize the function and morphology of T1D pancreatic islets using in vitro and in vivo functional studies and immunohistochemistry.
+Her primary project focuses on the glucagon-producing alpha cells in the T1D islet and identifying the mechanisms behind disordered glucagon secretion in T1D.

 Ph.D., Physiological Sciences, University of Arizona